jirifalis/dev-refresh-plugin/README.md

 The browser extension automatically connects to the websocket server and waits for a refresh command.
 Which I can simply send from the command line while switching workspaces.
 It works great.

 ## Websocket server
-Its written in Go and listens on a local IP.
-I did not use a websocket library with complex features, instead I wrote my own with only what I needed.
+It's written in Go and listens on a local IP.
+I did not use a websocket library with complex features, instead, I wrote my own with only what I needed.

 ## Browser extension
-Its a chromium extension that connects to the server and waits.
-On failure or closed connection it automatically reconnects.
+It's a chromium extension that connects to the server and waits.
+On failure or closed connection, it automatically reconnects.
 And there is an icon with a connection indicator, so I know if it's connected or not.

-### Instalation:
+### Installation:
 1. Open chromium
 2. Go to `chrome://extensions/`
 3. Enable "Developer mode"